 How to find your gross profit

 The gross profit figure can be calculated by subtracting the costs involved in making your goods, known as the total costs of goods sold (COGS), from the revenue.
 Specifically, Gross Profit = Revenue - Cost of Goods Sold.
 COGS includes the total expenses used directly in producing your products or services, such as raw materials and labour.
-It doesn’t include wider business operating expenses such as rent, utilities and other employees' wages.
+It doesn’t include wider business operating expenses, unlike operating profit, such as rent, utilities and other employees' wages.

 You can learn more on how to find your gross profit in our article “How to Calculate Gross Profit”.

 Monitoring is key, says Nicholson.
 Claude Compton, founder of Pave Projects, undertakes a weekly review of his company’s profit margins.
 “We look at gross margins and specific KPIs in real-time daily and review in more detail weekly,” he says.
 "In 2020, it allowed us to steer the business through by isolating cost-cutting and revenue-driving areas, necessary to avoiding losses in a very challenging year for hospitality."
 For example, Pave could quickly spot recession related price increases and implement technology to increase the speed of service and boost total sales revenue.